kumabook/FeedlyKit/README.md

 - Xcode 8.0+
 - Swift 3.0+

-If you use swift 2.x, use 0.*
+If you use swift 2.x, use version 0.*

 ## Installation
 ### Carthage